 If parents of summer born children (born between 1 April 2019 and 31 August 2019) wish them to be admitted to the Reception year in the term following their fifth birthday, rather than year 1, then parents should submit a written request providing reasons for seeking a place outside of the normal age group and any supporting evidence from relevant professionals.

-Requests must be submitted before the closing date for Reception applications in the child’s normal age group in good time for the request to be considered and inform the parent of the outcome before the closing date for the normal age group.
+Requests should be submitted before the closing date for Reception applications in the child’s normal age group in good time for the request to be considered and inform the parent of the outcome before the closing date for the normal age group.
 In other words, for children due to start school in September 2023 where the parent wishes the child to delay admission until 2024, parents must submit their requests well before 15 January 2023.

 These requests are called offset requests and should be completed on the form provided by the Newcastle City Council who will record the request and share it with the Head Teacher.
 The Head Teacher, a governor (nominated by the Chair of Governors) and an Admissions Specialist will meet (either in person or virtually) and make a decision about the request based on the information provided and the current legislation.
 Each case will be considered individually, and a meeting will be arranged within 15 school days of any request being submitted.